polynetwork/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 function verifyHeaderAndExecuteTx (bytes memory proof, bytes memory rawHeader, bytes memory headerProof, bytes memory curRawHeader, bytes memory headerSig) whenNotPaused public returns (bool);
 ````

-- The customized method should be conformed to the format called by `verifyHeaderAndExecuteTx`, see following:
+- The customized method should be conformed to the format called by `verifyHeaderAndExecuteTx`, as shown in follows:

 ```solidity
  // The returnData will be bytes32, the last byte must be 01;